 Cash and short-term deposits in the Statement of Financial Position comprise cash at bank and in hand and short-term deposits.
-For the purposes of the Statement of Cash Flows, cash and cash equivalents consist of cash and cash equivalents as defined above.
+For the purposes of the Statement of Cash Flows, cash and cash equivalents consist of cash and cash equivalents, net of bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities on the Statement of Financial Position.